Adrianchin/AWS_SSA-03/README.md

 #### AWS SNS
 - You can filter SNS at the SUB level (in SQS) by enabling a filter policy and assigning topics to the JSON files in the messages
   - Example - Assigning car insurance as "type:car" and then on the sub, having a filter for car
 - You can create 1 SNS topic and use the filters instead of using multiple SNS and SQS with the default option to listen to all
+  - Filter at SNS!

 #### Simple Workflow Service (SWF)
 - Service that makes it easy to coordinate work across distributed application components using visual workflows